Th80689/Reading_and_cleaning_data/README.md

 ###Preparations outside R:
-A) Create a subfolder "prog_assgn" in your working directory
+- Create a subfolder "prog_assgn" in your working directory
-B) Download assignment data file and store it in the folder "prog_assgn".
+- Download assignment data file and store it in the folder "prog_assgn".
 The data can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-C) Unzip the the data
+- Unzip the the data

 ###Processing steps in R (included in "run_analysis.R" - executed in the working directory)
 - identify relevant files in raw data